mblaine/BiomePainter/README.txt

 << About >>

-This program is meant to allow editing of biome information in Minecraft save files using the Anvil file format introduced in Minecraft 1.2.
+Biome Painter is a stand-alone program for editing biome information in Minecraft save files using the Anvil file format introduced in Minecraft 1.2.

 After loading a region, left click to paint your selection over the map of the region and right click to erase.